-Strategy Implemented, Inc. (SI) believes that innovation, emerging technologies and the evolving needs of the health care and education landscapes bring new opportunities and challenges to organizations in a position to make a significant and systemic impact on communities they serve near and far.
-SI is a purpose-driven consulting firm that uses collaborative and creative approaches to help organizations develop regionally and internationally sustainable initiatives and ventures aimed to bring communities together and improve the quality, advancement and accessibility of health care and education.
+Strategy Implemented, Inc. (SI) believes that innovation, emerging technologies and the evolving needs of the healthcare and education landscapes bring new opportunities and challenges to organizations in a position to make a significant and systemic impact on communities they serve near and far.
+SI is a purpose-driven consulting firm that uses collaborative and creative approaches to help organizations develop regionally and internationally sustainable initiatives and ventures aimed to bring communities together to improve the quality, advancement and accessibility of healthcare and education.

 Blending our global experience and local knowledge with proven best practices, the SI team has built entities from the ground up, fostered institutional partnerships, cultivated global networks, and designed implementation-ready strategies and strategic business models for public and private organizations with a global vision.